MatFuse: Controllable Material Generation with Diffusion Models: Limitations and Future Work

 \section{Limitations and Future Work}

-The generative capabilities of diffusion models come at the cost of computational resources, resulting in a maximum resolution, for MatFuse, of 256x256 pixels.
-This constraint indeed limits the representation of fine details, particularly for textures with high-frequency patterns.
-A potential solution could leverage a patched approach, by processing smaller patches of the noise individually.
-This strategy could alleviate computational burdens and enhance the model's applicability to higher resolutions.
+The generative capabilities of diffusion models come at the cost of computational resources.
+Although MatFuse is not explicitly limited to a specific resolution, 512$\times$512 generation takes \mytilde18 GB of GPU memory, with 768$\times$768 requiring slightly less than \mytilde24 GB.
+Such memory consumption indeed limits the scalability of MatFuse to higher resolutions and, consequently, the representation of fine details, particularly for textures with high-frequency patterns.
+A potential solution could leverage a patch-based approach to alleviate computational burdens and enhance the model's applicability to higher resolutions.
 Moreover, a noted limitation in the current implementation of MatFuse is the lack of tileability in the generated materials.
-This restricts the seamless integration of the synthesized textures within larger surfaces.
-Finally, improving the overall quality and fidelity to the input sample is certainly a relevant task which requires effort from both a methodological standpoint and training data perspective.
+This restricts the seamless use of synthesized textures for large surfaces.
+Additionally, it would be possible to use the generative capabilities of MatFuse to perform SVBRDF estimation from a single image by providing a picture as an additional local condition.
+This could be done in combination with a more advanced form of local conditioning such as ControlNet~\cite{zhang2023adding}.